bitnami/containers/README.md

 * [Trivy](https://github.com/aquasecurity/trivy)
 * [Grype](https://github.com/anchore/grype)

-This scanning process is triggerer via a GH action for every PR, regardless of its nature or origin.
+This scanning process is triggered via a GH action for every PR, regardless of its nature or origin.

 ## Contributing